The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 Yellow Face is an autosomal recessive mutation that adds yellow pigment to the face and flight feathers.
 It can be stacked onto any Aqua or Parblue base to create some of the most visually striking birds in lovebird breeding.
 Parblue Yellow Face (B1B2 YF) shows a turquoise-blue body with a distinct yellow facial wash.
 Aqua B1 Yellow Face produces a warm greenish-aqua bird with yellow face markings.
 Aqua B2 Yellow Face sits deeper in the aqua spectrum with strong yellow face contrast.
 Aqua Homo Yellow Face is among the rarest, a pure saturated aqua base with full yellow face expression, and every offspring inherits the Aqua gene.
 These bases can stack further with Pale Fallow, Dun Fallow, Dilute, and Ino.
 For example, Aqua Homo Yellow Face Pale Fallow produces a delicate near-pastel bird with reduced melanin and full yellow face, while Aqua B2 Yellow Face Ino creates a near-white bird with a warm yellow wash across the face and flight feathers.
 The calculator handles all of these combinations correctly.

-Bronze Fallow is one of the more recently documented lovebird mutations, first appearing in European breeding programs in the early 2000s.
-It is an autosomal recessive mutation recognisable by its distinctive bronze-brown body feathering and burgundy-red eyes, which distinguish it clearly from Pale Fallow and Dun Fallow, both of which have pinkish-red eyes.
-The feather colour sits in a warm golden-bronze range rather than the cooler grey-green of Dun Fallow or the pale yellowish-white of Pale Fallow.
+Bronze Fallow is an autosomal recessive mutation, first documented in 1978 in West Germany by breeder Karlheinz Grau.
+It is recognisable by its laurel-green body, greyish-brown flight feathers and dark burgundy eyes, which distinguish it clearly from Pale Fallow and Dun Fallow, both of which show bright red eyes.
+The eumelanin reduction is limited rather than heavy, so the body stays green instead of washing out the way a Pale Fallow does, and the feet are pale pink with horn-coloured nails.
 Bronze Fallow carries a critical health warning: Bronze Fallow × Bronze Fallow pairings result in near-100% chick mortality.
 For this reason, Bronze Fallow birds must never be paired together and should only be bred to normal birds or known splits, which produce healthy offspring and splits without the mortality risk.
 See the Bronze Fallow mutation record on MutaBase for full scientific documentation.

 How to Read Your Results